-- New Sound Album: Whilst still very spacey and psychedelic, this record drops the guitar noise of old for orchestral pop, with the only song using Guitars being "Feelling Yourself Disintegrate"
+- New Sound Album: Whilst still very spacey and psychedelic, this record drops the guitar noise of old for orchestral pop, with the only song using Guitars being "Feeling Yourself Disintegrate"

 - Science Hero: "Race for the Prize" being about Scientists racing to create a cure, knowing the risk that it could kill them.

 - Silly Love Songs: "Buggin'" is arguably an non-ironic example; and the last third of "The Spiderbite Song" describing the feeling of falling in love.